mrzacq/mesx/README.md

 > **_miss requirement_**

 1. not smoothly animate dropdown on mobile navigation (except for hamburger menu)
-2. not smoothley animate dropown on content course
+2. not smoothly animate dropown on content course
+3. fonttype isn't look like the figma ui

 ### Required